julieta-foglia/forecast-app/README.md

 ```
 docker-compose up -d --build
 ```
-The app will open on `localhost:3001`
+The app will open up on `localhost:3001`